 Türkiye: Earthquakes raise inflation risk and political uncertainty

 While inflation is already very high (58%), the loss of agricultural production and the start of Ramadan in March should amplify the phenomenon.
-Coface estimates that inflation will average 50% in 2023, whereas it had reached 72% in 2022.
+Coface estimates that inflation will average 50% in 2023, whereas it reached 72% in 2022.

-In the short term, growth is expected to slow down sharply.
+In the short term, growth is expected to slow sharply.
 After the 1999 earthquake, GDP contracted by 3.3% before rebounding by 6.8% in 2000.
 Coface estimated at the beginning of the year that GDP would grow by 3.5% in 2023, a figure that does not take into account the effects of the earthquake, which have yet to be specified.
 Indeed, some factories have been totally or partially destroyed.
 The Turkish banking supervisory body (BDDK) has also expanded the flexibility for debt for those affected by the earthquakes.
-This would to allow impacted companies to compensate a part of their profit losses and deterioration of cash flows.
+This would allow impacted companies to compensate a part of their profit losses and deterioration of cash flows.

 1, place Costes et Bellonte

 Tel: +33 1 49 02 23 94